AnuragSharma-Ravulapally/Git-Activities-repo-DevOps/README.md

-# This is a repository dedicated the practice of GIT vcs.
+# This is a repository is dedicated the practice of GIT vcs.